ngds/documents/SoftwareRoadmap.md

 * Bulk update metadata (e.g. replace all occurrences of e-mail address A with address B)
 * Upload files to managed file system for long term preservation (checksums)
   * publish to AZGS only or to public
-  * automatic conversion of bulk uploaded files (CSV) to ISO XML
+* Automatic conversion of bulk uploaded files (CSV) to ISO XML
 * Export packages consisting of bundled repository item (RI) and metadata
 * versioning of repository items;
     * URL for current version, and distinct URLs for specific version